Big Brothers Big Sisters Employee Mentors

 In partnership with Habitat for Humanity of Pinellas County, to date, the Tampa Bay Rays have funded and built two homes for deserving families in Pinellas County.
 Rays employees provided over 1,000 volunteer hours on each of the construction sites.
 For Habitat for Humanity of Pinellas County, the first Rays-sponsored home marked the first time in the nonprofit's 30-year history that a corporate funding partner also provided more than 90 percent of the manpower hours required to build the home.

 KaBOOM! works to bring balanced and active play into the daily lives of all children, particularly those growing up in poverty in America.
 The Tampa Bay Rays mission is to energize our community through the magic of Rays baseball.
 Through this partnership with KaBOOM!, the Rays ensure children will have the joyful childhood they deserve.
 The Rays support KaBOOM! in promoting and protecting a child's right to active play at home, school, and in the community.
-The Rays, in partnership with KaBOOM! have completed five projects for the following organizations: CASA, Layla's House, James B. Sanderlin Family Center, YMCA Camp Christina and Team Success.
+The Rays, in partnership with KaBOOM! have completed seven projects for the following organizations: CASA, Citizen's Alliance for Progress, James B. Sanderlin Family Center, Layla's House, Team Success, University Area CDC, and YMCA Camp Christina

 Meals on Wheels